ankit7540/RamanSpec_BasicOperations/intensity_corr/README.md

 already corrected using C0 and C1.
 See the above paper for more details.
 The total correction is given as  C0/(C1 * C2).

 The procedure file in this folder, `gen_correction_v2.ipf` has the function for generating the first two corrections, and returns : (C0/C1).
-For common Raman measurements where very high accuracy in the relative Raman intensities is not reuired, this might suffice.
+For common Raman measurements where very high accuracy in the relative Raman intensities is not required, this might suffice.

 ----